The Ultimate Guide to Outdoor Saunas (2023)

 You can create the perfect ambiance for your outdoor sauna sessions with adjustable lighting and temperature control.
 And the built-in stereo system allows you to enjoy your favorite tunes while you sweat them out.

-- Auroom Baia Cabin Traditional Sauna Kit: This kit is designed for a more spacious and traditional sauna experience.
+- Almost Heaven: This outdoor sauna is designed for a more spacious and traditional sauna experience.
 The Baia cabin is made from high-quality Western Red Cedar.
 Its design provides ample space for 6-8 people.
 In addition, it comes with a range of features, including built-in benches, a sauna stove, and a chimney, making it a complete kit ready to use right out of the box.

 Advantages: Durable, eco-friendly materials, traditional design, extended warranty.